JKH GKS Jastrzębie

-JKH GKS Jastrzębie is a professional ice hockey team in Jastrzębie-Zdrój, Poland.
-The team plays in the Polska Hokej Liga, the top-level league in Poland.
-They won the Polish Cup for the first time in their history, in 2012/2013.
-They defeated the reigning champions Ciarko PBS Bank KH Sanok in the final.
+JKH GKS Jastrzębie is a professional ice hockey team based in Jastrzębie-Zdrój, Poland.
+The team competes in the Polska Hokej Liga, the highest league in Poland.
+They won their Polish Cup during the 2012–13 season, defeating the reigning champions Ciarko PBS Bank KH Sanok in the final.

 History

 The JKH GKS Jastrzębie hockey club was established in 1963 in the southern Polish city of Jastrzębie, near the Czech border.
 For much of the 1970s and 80s, the team competed in Poland's second division, finally earning promotion to the top-flight league for the first time in 1991.
-However, after a single season, the club was forced to withdraw from the league ahead of the 1992/93 campaign due to severe financial and organizational issues, ultimately leading to its dissolution.
+However, after a single season, the club was forced to withdraw from the league ahead of the 1992–93 campaign due to severe financial and organizational issues, ultimately leading to its dissolution.

 A new entity, Jastrzębski Klub Hockeyowy (JKH), was formed in 1995.
 After a brief stint in the second division, the club shifted its focus to youth development for a period.
 A decade later, the team returned to professional competition with the clear objective of once again reaching the Ekstraliga.
 This ambition was realized in 2007 when the team completed an undefeated season, securing their promotion to the top division.

 Since their return, the club has claimed the Polish Cup title four times, with their most recent victory in 2020.
 They have also finished as the national league runner-up on two occasions, in 2013 and 2015.

-The most recent season marked a historic achievement for Jastrzębie, as they captured their first-ever Polish Championship title.
-This victory also earned them their inaugural berth in the Champions Hockey League.
+In the 2021–22 season, Jastrzębie won their first Polish Championship title, and earned them their inaugural berth in the Champions Hockey League.